g2384/notes/docs/programming.md

 - Object Relational Mapping (ORM) is a technique (Design Pattern) of accessing a relational database from an object-oriented language. e.g. Entity Framework.
 - A database transaction is charactersized by 4 principles, ACID:
   - Atomicity: each statement in a transaction (to read, write, update or delete data) is treated as a **single unit**.
 Either the entire statement is executed, or none of it is executed.
-This property prevents data loss and corruption from occurring if, for example, if your streaming data source fails mid-stream.
+This property prevents data loss and corruption from occurring if, for example, if your streaming data source fails mid-stream. a.k.a. all-or-nothing principle.
   - Consistency: ensures that transactions only make changes to tables in **predefined, predictable** ways.
 Transactional consistency ensures that corruption or errors in your data do not create unintended consequences for the integrity of your table.
   - Isolation: when **multiple users** are reading and writing from the same table all at once, isolation of their transactions ensures that the concurrent transactions don't interfere with or affect one another.
 Each request can occur as though they were occurring one by one, even though they're actually occurring simultaneously.
   - Durability: ensures that changes to your data made by successfully executed transactions will be **saved**, even in the event of system failure.